soasme/soasme.github.com/_posts/technology/2014/2014-09-25-storm-intro.md

 Storm is a distributed realtime computation system, which provides a set of general primitives for doing **REALTIME** computation.
-Storm makes it easy to reliably process unbounded streams of data unlike what Hadoop did via batch processing.
+Storm makes it easy to reliably process unbounded streams of data unlike what Hadoop did through batch processing.

 Storm can be used in: